Space, Borders, territoriality

 2012 | “Concepts of the Border in the Russian and Chinese Social Imaginaries” in Frontier Encounters: Knowledge and Practice at the Russian, Chinese and Mongolian Border, eds.
 Franck Billé, Caroline Humphrey and Grégory Delaplace.
 Cambridge: Open Book Publishers, pp.19-32.

-I am the co-editor of a new book series at Amsterdam University Press, North East Asian Anthropologies.
+I am the co-editor of North East Asian Studies, a new Open Access book series at Amsterdam University Press

 This series presents groundbreaking anthropological research on North East Asia, a vast region encompassing the Russian Far East, Siberia, northern China, Mongolia, Japan, and Korea.